confluentinc/examples/operator/gke-base/docs/index.rst

 Running the Demo
 ----------------

+Clone the Confluent examples repository and change directories on your termianl into the ``gke-base`` directory.

+**TODO** Add instructions for cloning and navigati

 .. warning:: This example uses a real provider to launch real resources.
 To avoid unexpected charges, carefully evaluate the cost of resources before launching the demo and ensure all resources are destroyed after you are done evaluating the demonstration.
 Optionally, refer to the |co| :ref:`Sizing Recommendations <co-env-sizing>` document and the :ref:`examples-operator-gke-base-variable-reference` section for more information on required resources for running |cp| on Kubernetes.

 Setup